 Most people are familiar with almonds, but Hemp Hearts are a fairly new item at most grocery stores.
 You can usually find them whole or shelled (we want shelled for this recipe) They are the seed of a hemp plant and they are a nutritional gold mine!

-Hemp hearts (AKA Hemp Seeds) are high in amino acids and protein, contain more omega oil then any fish, and they are low in carbs – making them perfect for a ketogenic diet!
+Hemp hearts (AKA Hemp Seeds) are high in amino acids and protein, contain more omega oil than any fish, and they are low in carbs - making them perfect for a ketogenic diet!

-Shelled hemp hearts (pictured above) are slightly chewy and have a mild nutty flavor.
+Shelled hemp hearts (pictured below) are slightly chewy and have a mild nutty flavor.
 You can also eat whole hemp hearts, which have a much crunchier texture.

 This cauliflower rice pilaf recipe also calls for chicken broth concentrate, I have linked the brand I use below, but you could also substitute with powdered bullion if you don’t have any.
 If you do substitute a different brand, then be sure to salt the dish carefully as chicken bullion can have LOTS of salt!